marcushuewitt/ClassNotes/Class05/README.md

 # c05ex02

 Write a program that uses a dictionary to translate a given digit (between 1 and 9) to it's word in French.
 Write a program that generates a random number between 1 and 9 (inclusive) and asks the user to enter the french word for that number.
-Display if they wre correct or not, and then display and ask them for another number, etc. The user can end the program by entering a negative number.
+Display if they were correct or not, and then display and ask them for another number, etc. The user can end the program by entering a negative number.